-The ST and RS versions of the Ford Focus Hatchback are crazy fast and loads of fun, but the Mk3 Ford Focus in its lower trims sheds the fast paced mask of hot hatchery to focus, pun unintentional, on being a good civilian vehicle.
+The ST and RS versions of the Ford Focus Hatchback are crazy fast and loads of fun, but the Mk3 Ford Focus in its lower trims sheds the fast-paced mask of hot hatchery to focus, pun unintentional, on being a good civilian vehicle.
 In the US, it's proffered in sedan and hatchback body styles with the wagon derivative only for sale on the European market.
 As a compact-class vehicle, the Focus slots in above the larger Fiesta within the Ford range.
-The segment isn't an easy one, with the Hyundai Civic and VW Golf offering a dash of premium, and the Mazda 3 having dynamic appeal.
+The segment isn't an easy one, however, with the Hyundai Civic and VW Golf offering a dash of premium, and the Mazda 3 having dynamic appeal.
 In this company, the 2018 Ford Focus's age - the nameplate having debuted in 2012 - could count against it.
 Could its European engineering counter that, however?
 There's only one way to find out...

 Ford hasn't quite caught on to the notion of developing a premium interior in a sub-premium segment.
-The Focus’s interior is one of the dreariest in class, with lots of gray, scratchy plastics all over.
-That said, the dash layout is simple and easy to use and understand, and if you select the right trim level you'll get Ford's intuitive and easy to use SYNC 3 system with touch screen, Apple CarPlay and Android Auto integration.
+The Focus Hatchbacks interior is one of the dreariest in the class, with lots of gray, scratchy plastics all over.
+That said, the dash layout is simple and easy to use and understand, and, if you select the right trim level, you'll get Ford's intuitive and easy to use SYNC 3 infotainment system with a touchscreen, Apple CarPlay, and Android Auto integration.

 The driving position is great, low enough to sink into the car, but commanding enough to give great visibility.
 Up front there's also plenty of interior space.
-Sadly, that doesn't continue to the rear where the Focus is one of the most cramped in class, with taller occupants finding leg room to be particularly tight.
+Sadly, that doesn't continue to the rear where the Focus hatch is one of the most cramped in class, with taller occupants finding legroom to be particularly tight.
 Trunk space is ample, though not extraordinary, with 23.3 cubic feet offered in the hatch, expanding to 43.9 cu.ft. with the 60/40-split rear seats folded down.

 For the price of a new car like the Ford Focus, one expects to have the basic necessities equipped off the factory floor.
 The Focus ticks this box, for the most part.
 There are three trim lines presented for the 2018 Ford Focus Hatchback; the SE, SEL, and Titanium.
-The S cuts amenities like power rear windows to create a cheaper entry point, but can feel poverty-spec.
-The SE gets cruise control and an optional heated leather steering wheel, while SEL models get dual-zone climate, and SYNC 3 as standard.
+The SE gets cruise control and an optional heated leather steering wheel, while SEL models get dual-zone climate control, and SYNC 3 as standard.
 The Titanium trim gets all SEL amenities, plus heated leather seats and shift lever, and remote start.
 Seven airbags are standard in every model with the driver getting a knee-protection airbag, too.
-Optional safety features on the Titanium includes blind spot assistant and a lane-keeping system.
-The Focus scored 5 out of 5 stars in NHTSA testing, with predominantly Good results from the IIHS.
+Optional safety features on the Titanium includes blind-spot assist and a lane-keeping system.